ranitasahaa1230/learning-hub-library/README.md

   **Playlist Management**

 - On this page user can view all the playlists.
-- On clicking on any one, it will that playlist, where user get option to:
+- On clicking on any one, it will show all the videos of that playlist, where user get option to:
   - Delete the playlist
   - Remove the particular video from playlist